BetterWayElectronics/ps4-nor-validator/README.md

 	SCE
 	You!

-Proudly made in Perl with Notepad++ by BwE, alone </3 Thanks to all the people who email me and beg me to update my program <3
+Proudly made in Perl with Notepad++ by BwE, alone </3 To be clear, there has been nobody but myself contributing to the source code of this program!
+I have only got support on what to do at times!
+Thanks to all of my nice loyal and friendly customers!

 Made In Australia!